 How to tell if I have gonorrhoea?

-If you have an infection, it’s fairly common not to show any symptoms at all.
+If you have a gonorrhoea infection, it’s fairly common not to show any symptoms at all.
 However, even though symptoms are not present, you’re still contagious.
 That’s why it’s important to regularly get tested for STIs if you’re sexually active.

 Symptoms can take up to two weeks before they become noticeable.
 The most common symptoms include: